Privacy Policy

 Additional data we may collect include:

-3. Email and contact info, if provided by you via our contact us, signup, newsletter, blog or other public forms, may be used to contact you for sales and marketing purposes (such as when you request a demo) or informational purposes (such as when you subscribe to our newsletter).
+- Email, phone, and contact info, if provided by you via our contact us, landing pages, signup, newsletter, blog or other public forms, may be used to contact you for sales and marketing purposes (such as when you request a demo) or informational purposes (such as when you subscribe to our newsletter).
 You may request to unsubscribe from any of these communication methods at any time using links provided in those communications.
+By submitting your phone number or email you consent to be contacted by Crelate via this mechanism.
+No mobile information will be shared with third parties/affiliates for marketing/promotional purposes.
+Message frequency varies and standard message and data rates may apply.
+For help, reply HELP.
+To opt out, reply STOP.

 Other Personal Data collected may be described in other sections of this privacy policy or by dedicated explanation text contextually with our services or via our Terms of Service.